-Vanguard Developing Markets (Vanguard) is an alternative investment fund that invests primarily in foreign securities and investment funds.
+Vanguard Developing Markets (Vanguard) and the J.P.
+Morgan International Unconstrained Equity Fund (J.P.
+Morgan) are alternative investment funds that invests primarily in the equity securities of foreign companies and investment funds.
 These investments are generally valued at fair value as determined by the management of the fund by reference to the value of the underlying fund's assets minus its liabilities (Net Asset Value - NAV) and then divided by the percentage of ownership outstanding (capital account), if available, or by the valuation of a fund's underlying assets as provided by the general partner or investment manager, if the assets are not publicly traded.
 The fund may also hold certain investments which may be valued by a single market maker.
 While the fund managers use their best judgment in estimating the fair value of underlying funds, there are inherent limitations in any estimation technique.
 Accordingly the fair value of international securities and funds have been estimated by the Plan's management in the absence of readily ascertainable market values.
 Therefore, the values of such securities and funds are not necessarily indicative of the amount that could be realized in a current transaction.
 The fair values may differ significantly from the values that would have been used had a ready market for the underlying funds existed, and the difference could be material.
 Future confirming events will also affect the estimates of fair value, and the effects of such events on the estimates of fair value could be material.